GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 Returns a series of values that represent each of the values in the source series added with N.
 N is a floating point value representing an additive offset to be applied to each value the source series.
-N can either be constant value or a named target available from the expression.
+N can either be a constant value or a named target available from the expression.

 * Signature: `Add(N, expression)`
 * Returns: Series of values